 As a shipping and settling center that will be celebrating 815 years in 2022, and the oldest Chinese population in Europe.
-The end of WWII saw a large increase in immigration growth inline with many major cities.
+The end of WWII saw a significant increase in immigration growth in line with many major cities.
 The city is a melting pot of cultures.

 Liverpool was the port of registry of the ill-fated ocean liner Titanic.
 The ship sank on its maiden voyage in April 1912, with the loss of 1,517 lives (including numerous Liverpudlians).
 A Memorial to the Engine Room Heroes of the Titanic is located on the city’s waterfront.

 Nearby, the Piermaster’s House illustrates everyday life during World War II.